-The direct customers of the Company are mainly distributors bound to the Company by distribution agreements (see section 1.9.11 below).
-The end customers are generally manufacturers of PLC-controlled industrial machines or automation solutions implements in a range of various industries, including the plastics, textile, vehicle spare parts, food and petrochemical industries and others.
+in a range of various industries, including the plastics, textile, vehicle spare parts, food and petrochemical industries and others.
 These machines or automation solutions are controlled by PLCs and are intended for the automation of defined tasks such as packaging, for specific operations on production lines, etc. The machine manufacturer or the automation solutions implement purchases PLCs suitable for the machine he is producing or the project he is implementing, installs the Company's PLCs in them, and markets it to his customers, who will integrate it in the production line or in other automatic applications that will be controlled and managed by the Company's PLCs.
 In general, the Company has no direct contact with end customers, who are in direct contact with the various distributors for customization, installation, warranty, and the like.

-- 1.9.10.2 During the reporting period, the Company did not have a customer the income to the Company of which accounted for 10% or more of the income of the Company in accordance with the 2020 consolidated financial statements Chapter C of this periodic report in the Products segment. - 1.9.11 Marketing and distribution
+1.9.10.2 During the reporting period, the Company did not have a customer the income to the Company of which accounted for 10% or more of the income of the Company in accordance with the 2021 consolidated financial statements - Chapter C of this Periodic Report.

+1.9.11 Marketing and distribution

-The Company's products and services are marketed and sold through the Company's internal marketing and sales network, through Unitronics GMBH, as well as through Unitronics Inc. as well as a chain of distributors comprising of approximately 180 distributors (of which approximately 100 are in the United States and North America) in about seventy countries (including Israel) primarily throughout Europe, Asia and South America.
-In addition, in the United States only, the Company uses independent sales representatives to help in representing the company's products and services in front of the distributors and end customers in the United States.
+The Company's products and services are marketed and sold through the Company's internal marketing and sales network, through Unitronics GMBH, as well as through Unitronics Inc. as well as a chain of distributors comprising of approximately 190 distributors (of which approximately 110 are in the United States and North America and the balance in approximately seventy countries (including Israel) primarily throughout Europe, Asia and South America.
+In addition, in the United States and Italy only, the Company uses independent sales representatives to assist in representing the Company's products and services with the distributors and end customers in theses countries.